Public image of Vladimir Putin: Assessments

-In early September 2014 Patriarch Filaret, head of the Ukrainian Orthodox Church of the Kyivan Patriarchate, linked Putin with the biblical figure Cain because Filaret believed that although Putin claimed to be their “brother”, he was responsible for "shedding the brotherly blood" of Ukrainians during the War in Donbas.
+In early September 2014 Patriarch Filaret, head of the Ukrainian Orthodox Church of the Kyivan Patriarchate, linked Putin with the biblical figure Cain because Filaret believed that although Putin claimed to be their "brother", he was responsible for "shedding the brotherly blood" of Ukrainians during the War in Donbas.
 Filaret believed "Satan went into him, as into Judas Iscariot".
 The Dalai Lama criticized Putin's foreign policy practices, claiming it to be responsible for isolating Russia from the rest of the world.
 The Organized Crime and Corruption Reporting Project named Putin as the 2014 Person of the Year, recognizing "the person who does the most to enable and promote organized criminal activity."

 According to Denis Volkov from Moscow Levada Center, drawing any conclusions from Russian poll results or comparing them with Western polls is pointless as there's no real political competition in Russia.
 Unlike in democratic states, the Russian voters aren't offered any "credible alternatives" and the public opinion is formed primarily with state-controlled media which promotes the ruling party and discredits any alternative candidates.
-This kind of illusion of democracy, choice only between "A and A", is part of "Russian consciousness", according to a nationalist publicist Alexander Prokhanov, who considers the "elections between A and B" to be part of a "liberal" mindset.
+This kind of illusion of democracy, choice only between "A and A", is part of "Russian consciousness", according to a nationalist writer Alexander Prokhanov, who considers the "elections between A and B" to be part of a "liberal" mindset.

 Brands

 Putin's name and image are widely used in advertisements and product branding.
-Among Putin-branded products are Putinka vodka, the PuTin brand of canned food, Gorbusha Putina caviar, and a collection of T-shirts with his image.
+Among Putin-branded products are Putinka vodka, the PuTin brand of tinned food, Gorbusha Putina caviar, and a collection of T-shirts with his image.
 In October 2016, the luxury company, Caviar, produced a limited series of iPhone 7s made from Damascus steel called Supremo Putin Damascus.
 It features a golden bas-relief portrait of Putin.
 Putin Huylo (also spelled Putin Huilo) is a beer that is made by Pravda beer brewery in Lviv, Ukraine and also by several other breweries around the world.